graffiti-garden/link-service/README.md

 There are a series of test scripts in the `app/test` folder which you can run as follows

     docker compose exec graffiti-app python -m unittest app.test.test_rest

-Only run these scripts locally!
-They will fill your server up with a lot of junk.

 ## Deployment